LOADING.

 animal migrations emperor penguins Antarctica

-Humpback Whales, Tonga
+Humpback Whales, Hawaii and Australia

 humpback whales in Tonga